"Won't You Come Out Tonight?"

 The cryptic "upper lip" reference on page 100 is to Humphrey Bogart.
 I have no idea why Darrin bought the roses in tens, instead of springing for a full dozen.
 And the abbreviation RFC on page 103 stands for nothing whatsoever; I made it up.
 (All the gun stuff on page 102, however, was very carefully researched although I'm sure there are gun nuts out there somewhere who will write in to point out mistakes.)

 The reference to a "Passport to Crime" story in the introduction is misleading: it makes it sound like that story appeared in EQMM before this one.
-In fact, my translation of Theo Capel's "The Red Mercedes" was published several months after "Won't You Come Out Tonight?," in the June 2004 issue of the magazine.Finally, I should note that the publication of "Won't You Come Out Tonight?" marks the fifth consecutive decade that my work has appeared in the pages of EQMM.
-Not bad, especially when you consider that I hadn't yet turned 50 at the time I wrote the story!
+In fact, my translation of Theo Capel's "The Red Mercedes" was published several months after "Won't You Come Out Tonight?," in the June 2004 issue of the magazine.Finally, I should note that the publication of "Won't You Come Out Tonight?" marked the fifth consecutive decade that my work appeared in the pages of EQMM.
+As of this writing (August 2019) I'm at six decades, and as of the January/February 2020 issue I'll be the first person ever to publish new fiction in EQMM in seven consecutive decades!

 Return to Bibliography.